Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Introduction

-Taking MDS codes \cite{8} as an example, such as Reed-Solomon (RS) codes \cite{9}, they have good recovery for burst erasure but may cause a significant delay.
-In \cite{10}, Martinian and Sundberg characterize the capacity (maximum code rate) of channels with burst erasures of a length at most $B$ and provide a construction that meets the capacity $C(T, B) = \frac{T}{T + B}$, where $T$ is the decoding deadline.
-Furthermore, in \cite{11}, channels with both burst erasure and random erasures are considered.
-It is assumed that for any window of length $w$, the channel can introduce one of the following two packet loss patterns: (1) burst erasure of a length at most $B$, (2) at most $N$ random erasures.
+Taking Maximum Distance Separable (MDS) codes \cite{macwilliams1977theoreyECC} as an example, such as Reed-Solomon (RS) codes \cite{reed1960}, they have good recovery for burst erasure but may cause a significant delay.
+In \cite{martinian2004burst}, Martinian and Sundberg characterize the capacity (maximum code rate) of channels with a burst erasure of length at most $B$ and provide a construction that meets the capacity $C(T, B) = \frac{T}{T + B}$, where $T$ is the decoding deadline.
+Furthermore, in \cite{badr2016layered}, a channel model with both burst erasure and random erasures, i.e., \textit{sliding window model} is considered.
+It is assumed that for any window of length $W$, the channel can introduce one of the following two packet loss patterns: (1) a burst erasure of length at most $B$, (2) at most $N$ random erasures.
 The capacity under this setup is shown to be:

-Since then, a few constructions of streaming codes have been proposed to achieve the above capacity \cite{12,13}.
+where $W\geq T+1$.
+Since then, a few constructions of streaming codes have been proposed to achieve the above capacity \cite{krishnan2020rate-optimal,domanovitz2021anexplicit}.

 The aforementioned works only consider a single stream of data.
 However, the study of a single stream of streaming code may not be enough for practical applications.
+A typical multiplexed coding setup exists where information of varying importance requires differing levels of error protection, known as unequal error protection (UEP) \cite{masnick1967UEPlinear,haghifam2018streamingUEPburst}.
+Unlike standard error protection strategies, the importance of information is also measured by varying delay constraints.
 For instance, internet applications often involve multiple types of data streams, including video, audio, text, etc., which have different decoding deadlines.
 For example, in remote teaching, one stream could comprise the audio/video content and will require a stringent delay constraint, while the other stream comprising presentation slides could have a more relaxed delay constraint.
-Another example is a novel network protocol named Quick UDP Internet Connection (QUIC) which is built on UDP\cite{19}.
+Another example is a novel network protocol named Quick UDP Internet Connection (QUIC) which is built on UDP \cite{dey2022QUIC}.
 It supports multiplexing and utilizes a XOR-based FEC method to recover dropped packets without waiting for retransmission.
-Therefore, there is a great demand to study multiplexed coding for multiplexed streams.
+This illustrates the growing need to study multiplexed coding in the context of different delay constraints.